In Austin, 19 days of terror end with a bomber's final explosion

 The first attack on March 2 started with an ordinary sight -- a package left on a doorstep in north Austin.
 That would become a theme for the first three bombings.

-When Anthony Stephan House, 39, opened the package on his front porch, it exploded, killing him.
-He was father to an 8-year-old girl, and worked as a project manager for Texas Quarries.
+When Anthony Stephan House opened the package on his front porch, it exploded, killing him.
+The 39-year-old father worked as a project manager for Texas Quarries.

-The blast reported at 6:55 a.m. received little attention at first, and was considered an isolated incident that involved no threat to the community.
-But the elusive attacker left residents fearful of delivery drivers and packages.
+The blast reported at 6:55 a.m. received little attention at first, and was considered an isolated incident with no threat to the community.
+But it left residents fearful of delivery drivers and packages.

 "Everybody in the neighborhood is on pins and needles," Daniel Sledge told CNN affiliate KEYE at the time.